Sometimes creating your own plan of learning for the year is a way to focus in on something that specifically addresses a desired learning outcome.

 On the personal growth and learning page of your online Baptist Registration application you will find a check box for self-directed learning.
 Once you check this box, you will be prompted to provide details about your self-directed learning plan.

-We are looking for approximately 150 words outlining your plan, including a reading list or other details.
+We are looking for approximately 150 words outlining your plan, including a reading list or other details – this should all have been discussed with your reviewer ahead of submitting your RDA.
 Please be specific rather than vague.
-Indicate whether you are commiting to journal your reflections through the year.
-We are happy for you to run ideas past us and we can offer help if needed.
+Indicate whether you are committing to journal your reflections through the year.
 We will approve your Self-Directed Learning Plan for your Baptist Registration based on the criteria outlined on this page.